dart-lang/site-www/src/_guides/language/analysis-options.md

   which provides a superset of the recommended rules.
 {{site.alert.end}}

-To enable one the Dart team's recommended sets of lints, add the [lints package][] as a dev dependency:
+To enable either set of lints, add the [lints package][] as a dev dependency:

 ```terminal